 Online contributions to the Clapp Memorial Library may be made by visiting our Mightycause donation page here.

-The Library also participates in the annual Valley Gives online fundraiser held each year; donations for that fundraiser are also accepted through Mightycause.
+The Library also participates in Giving Tuesday and fundraisers associated with Valley Gives.
+Donations for those fundraisers are also accepted through Mightycause.

 The Library serves Belchertown and the surrounding area, offering connection, community, programs and services for all ages.
 Last year, we hosted 495 programs with an attendance of 13,870.
 The Library provided services valued at $1,971,785!